If you’re renting to a tenant who has violated the lease or failed to pay rent, you may need to send an eviction notice.

 - Unwanted Roommate: landlord no longer wants to live with a friend or family member

-- Illegal Activity: tenant engages in illegal or criminal activity on the premises (such as drug dealing)
+- Illegal Activity: tenant engages in unlawful or criminal activity on the premises (such as drug dealing)

 Do I Need to Send an Official Eviction Notice?
 What Happens if I Don’t?